cetanu/sovereign/docs/tutorial/templates.md

 # Templates

+Sovereign uses a templating system to make it easier to turn Instances into Envoy configuration.

+Using templates you can represent most of your configuration as YAML or Python code, with various parts filled in by data that comes from your Instances.

 ## Discovery Types

 A template must be configured for each discovery type that you want to provide from your sovereign server.